-For Central and Eastern Europe, despite ongoing market consolidation and centralisation of reinsurance buying of international insurance groups, the portfolio grew by 22% to EUR 51 million.
-Other non life treaty business underwritten from the Headquarter with clients outside of VIG Group includes Southern Europe (Italy, Spain, Portugal), accounting for EUR 45 million (+34%) and East Asia (Japan and South Korea), accounting for EUR 18 million (+65%).
-The Facultative Property and Casualty Book grew by 5% to EUR 13 million.
+As for Central and Eastern Europe, despite the ongoing market consolidation and centralisation of reinsurance buying of international insurance groups, the portfolio grew by 6% to EUR 54 million.
+Other non-life treaty business for underwriting year 2021 written from the Headquarter with clients outside of VIG Group includes Southern Europe (Italy, Spain, Portugal), accounting for EUR 36 million and East Asia (Japan, South Korea), accounting for EUR 23 million.
+The facultative property and casualty book grew by 7% to EUR 12 million.

-Business assumed by VIG Re's branch in Germany, responsible for our non-life treaty business from clients outside of VIG Group in Germany, Austria and Switzerland grew by EUR 4 million to EUR 65 million.
-By end of 2020 number of clients in the region grew to 75.
-Likewise for the French Branch Office, which serves clients in France and Benelux, further inroads were made with prospect clients as well as existing ones, translating into a substantial growth of our portfolio and client base.
-The GWP grew by 56% to EUR 28 million.
-By end of 2020 VIG Re was servicing 46 clients in the region.

-The Life and Health portfolio grew from EUR 49 million to EUR 55 million.
-Since 2020 VIG Re is responsible, for the Group wide life reinsurance protection, similar as for Property and Casualty.
+Business assumed by VIG Re's branch in Germany, responsible for our non-life treaty business from clients outside of VIG Group in Germany, Austria, Switzerland and Nordics grew by EUR 17 million to EUR 82 million.
+By end of 2021 number of clients in the region grew to 76.
+Likewise, for the French branch office, which for the underwriting year 2021 served clients in France and Benelux, further inroads were made with prospect clients as well as existing ones, translating into a substantial growth of our portfolio and client base.
+The GWP grew by 59% to EUR 46 million.
+By end of 2021 VIG Re was servicing 58 clients in the region.
+The life and health portfolio grew from EUR 55 million to EUR 61 million.
+Since 2021 VIG Re is responsible, for the Group-wide life reinsurance protection, similar as for property and casualty.